 Have a “Substantial Presence?
 It’s 8840 form time.

 To qualify for this exemption Form 8840 is what you have to use.
 It’s also known as a Closer Connection Exception Statement for Aliens.
-An image of the header portion of the form follows:

 Each year the IRS updates the Form 8840.
 The form examples I’ve shown above and below were downloaded in 2022.
 The form shows that it’s for the year 2021.
 Next year, presumably, the fresh form would show 2022 for the previous calendar year, and so on.